How Does a Moment Last Forever: Production

-Director Bill Condon originally intended to include songs from the Broadway musical adaptation of Beauty and the Beast in the remake.
-However, Disney decided to recruit composer Alan Menken and lyricist Tim Rice to write entirely new songs for the film instead.
-Original Beauty and the Beast composer Menken reunited with Rice, with whom he had previously collaborated on the 1994 musical to write three new songs for the remake, including "How Does a Moment Last Forever", whose original title was "Our Song Lives On".
-Rice once again replaced Howard Ashman, the animated film's lyricist, who had died from HIV-related complications in 1991.
-The live action film marks the first collaboration between Menken and Rice in over two decades; the last time they worked together had been in the Beauty and the Beast musical.
-Menken believes that the songs he and Rice had written for the musical would not have translated well to the screen due to the structural differences between the two formats.
+Director Bill Condon initially considered incorporating songs from the Broadway adaptation of Beauty and the Beast into the live‑action remake.
+Disney ultimately chose to commission new material from composer Alan Menken and lyricist Tim Rice.
+Menken, who wrote the original score for the 1991 film, reunited with Rice, his collaborator on the 1994 stage musical, to compose three new songs for the remake.
+One of these, "How Does a Moment Last Forever", was originally titled "Our Song Lives On".

+Rice again assumed the role previously held by Howard Ashman, the lyricist for the animated film, who died in 1991 from complications related to HIV.
+The remake marked Menken and Rice's first collaboration in more than two decades; their previous joint project had been the stage musical.
+Menken noted that the Broadway songs would not have translated effectively to a cinematic format because of structural differences between theatre and film.